 I woke to a still morning and while chewing meditatively on a barley bannock at my private picnic table I enjoyed brief views across the Minch to the mainland and its various Munros.
 Possibly including Suilven, but I’m a little vague on views at that time of day.
 Also I had a lot of chewing to do.

 The road continues past Tolsta shop and out to Traigh Mhor.
-If it’s windy and you don’t fancy Tolsta Head, there’s plenty of sheltered camping in the dunes here and even a legitimate toilet of some mysterious kind.
+If it’s windy and you don’t fancy Tolsta Head there’s plenty of sheltered camping in the dunes here and even a legitimate toilet of some mysterious kind.

-At the ‘Bridge to Nowhere I acquired possibly my most interesting bird record in the Outer Hebrides – one lonely Woodpigeon, flying around the bridge in confused-looking circles.
+At the ‘Bridge to Nowhere’ I acquired possibly my most interesting bird record in the Outer Hebrides – one lonely Woodpigeon, flying around the bridge in confused circles.
 Have a look at the BTO density map here if you’re not sure why that’s interesting.

-The second of the optional days north of Stornoway finds walkers back on an official trail, although not yet officially adopted by the Hebridean Way and, as Richard Barrett mentions in the guidebook, a little obscure in places.
-There are marker posts and although intermittent these are pretty useful in this bleak and otherwise trackless terrain, especially as the route has a few sudden and counter-intuitive direction changes, avoiding valleys, bogs and cliffs, which could make walking a bearing quite hard.
-Even the marked trail is pretty boggy, ludicrously so at the north end, but all in all if you’ve walked all the way from Vatersay I think it would be a great shame to miss this final day which, with its wild aspect and dramatic climax, is a much more fitting end to a long trail than a dull stroll along a road into a town.
+The second of the optional days north of Stornoway finds walkers back on an official off-road trail, although not yet officially adopted by the Hebridean Way and also, as Richard Barrett mentions in the guidebook, a little obscure in places.
+There were marker posts and although intermittent these were pretty useful in this bleak and otherwise trackless terrain, especially as the route had a few sudden and counter-intuitive direction changes to avoid valleys, bogs and cliffs.
+These could make walking a bearing in fog quite hard.
+Even the marked trail was pretty boggy, ludicrously so at the north end.
+All in all though if you’ve walked all the way from Vatersay I think it would be a great shame to miss this final day which, with its wild aspect and dramatic climax, is a much more fitting end to a long trail than a dull stroll along a road into a town.

 The next couple of hours were quite hard work in the bad weather and I fear I missed most of the points of interest, as well as most of the views.

-As I slithered down into a sheltered valley (Gil an Tairbh, I think), the sun came out, so I stopped for a break and a bite, and to drip dry a bit into the burn.
-Subsequently I blundered into one of the boggiest sections of so-called trail I’ve ever encountered anywhere, including even Cape Wrath, real LOLbogs they were and seemingly endless.
-So amusingly boggy in fact that I used up most of my remaining mobile data bundle to share the fun with my mates, via Facebook Live.
+As I slithered down into a sheltered valley (Gil an Tairbh, I think), the sun came out.
+I stopped for a break and a bite, and to drip dry a bit into the burn.
+I then blundered into one of the boggiest sections of so-called trail I’ve ever encountered anywhere, including even Cape Wrath.
+Real LOLbogs they were and seemingly endless.
+So amusingly boggy in fact that I used up most of my remaining mobile data bundle to share the fun with my mates, live on Facebook.
 They were most impressed when I went in up to my thighs at one point.

 So presumably these signs actually belong to the cycling trail, hence the lack of one at Lews Castle.
-I could tell this because excited trail-completing cyclists kept arriving, as well as endless car tourists, and at one point there was even a bit of a queue to take selfies!
-Venturing round the corner to put my tent up, I found a party of perhaps over-excited young lady cyclists unselfconsciously taking ‘naked cyclist power stance’ pictures of each other, which was rather educational I must say; these are presumably posted on some kind of social media from which oldies are barred, and a good job too.
+I realised this because excited trail-completing cyclists kept arriving, as well as endless car tourists, and at one point there was even a bit of a queue to take selfies!
+Venturing round the corner to put my tent up, I found a party of over-excited young lady cyclists unselfconsciously taking ‘naked cyclist power stance’ pictures of each other, which was rather educational.
+These are presumably posted on some kind of social media from which oldies are barred, and a good job too.

 As it was late in the day, the bustle eventually subsided and I was left camping completely alone in the perfect shelter of the lighthouse wall.
-At the Butt of Lewis, so, erm, that was about it, really.
+At the Butt of Lewis, so, yes, that was about it, really.